Metrics Analysis

 Reference the template in the canary analysis:

-Note that Flagger need AWS IAM permission to perform cloudwatch:GetMetricData
+Note that Flagger need AWS IAM permission to perform cloudwatch:GetMetricData to use this provider.

 You can create custom metric checks using the New Relic provider.